#028: Senso-ji (Semiweekly-pedia of Japan)

 Senso-ji Japan

 As you probably know, Asakusa is a world-famous tourist spot gathering a great number of people every day from all around the world and Senso-ji, the oldest temple in Tokyo, is the landmark of this area.
-Kaminari-mon is the entrance of this Senso-ji temple.
+Kaminari-mon (refer to #027) is the entrance of this Senso-ji temple.

 Senso-ji